This portion of the guide takes you through the steps for configuring your specific SSO integration using the Okta Admin Console.

 Change the Login initiated by field to Either Okta or App to give your integration an Okta tile.

 Note: When you select this option, an App Embed Link section appears at the bottom of the page with the URL that can be used to sign in to the OIDC client from outside of Okta.
-Check the box for Display application icon to users.
+Select Display application icon to users.
 Select the Login flow option.
-For OIN application integrations, you must select Redirect to app to initiate login (OIDC Compliant).
+For OIN app integrations, you must select Redirect to app to initiate login (OIDC Compliant).
 Enter or change the URI used to initiate the sign-in request.
 Click Save to commit your changes.

 If required, you can generate a new client secret.
 In the

 Client Credentials section, click Edit, then Generate New Client Secret.

 .well-known/openid-configuration API endpoint to configure Okta interactions programmatically.
 When a web app integration has the

 implicit value set for the

 grant_types_supported property, then admins can publish integrations with the